DHTMLX/docs-suite/docs/pagination/api/pagination_page_config.md

 # page

-@short: optional, the index of the initial page set in the pagination
+@short: Optional.
+The index of the initial page set in the pagination

 @signature: {'page?: number;'}